 Are you sitting for long periods of time at a desk?
 Is your body feeling strained and causing discomfort?

 Sitting for long periods of time can have serious health issues, especially if your workstation is not set up correctly.
-Back Centre’s occupational therapist can visit and assess your workstation and advise on the best adjustments and arrangements for your needs.
+Back Centre’s Workplace assessment partner therapist can visit and assess your workstation and advise on the best adjustments and arrangements for your needs.
 An ergonomically correct workstation has all the best practices to help maintain a healthy posture and improve your health and productivity.

 Here are some tips on how to set up your workspace.